Murphy-Facey/server-connect-4/README.md

 ## Frameworks used

-For those who would like to know, these are a list of frameworks/packages that I used in this project.
+For those who would like to know, this is a list of frameworks/packages that I used in this project.
 - Express
 - Socket.io
 - Shortid